mm-/spellerator/README.md

 # spellerator
-Simple script to speed up spellchecking git projects using hunspell and some bash
+Simple script to speed up spellchecking git projects using hunspell and some bash.

 The overall goal of this little script is to facilitate quickly spell checking a project while saving unrecognized words in hunspell's private dictionary ( pressing i ), and to then save that generated private dictionary for later use checking the same project again.